cantikapf/IR-study-companion/_chapters/033-foreign-policy-analysis-in-international-relations/040-factors-fpdm.md

 ## Leaders' personality

-Leaders' personality traits, encompassing temperament, cognitions, motives, and social context, significantly influence foreign policy decisions.
+Leaders' personality traits, encompassing temperament, cognitions, motives, and social context, significantly influence foreign **policy decisions**.
 For example, insecurity can shape leaders' policy choices and affect how they handle emotions.

 - Temperament: a person's style of behavior and typical way of responding
 - Cognitions: factors such as beliefs, values, and attitude